-claiming to be a child is treated as such, are swiftly referred to child protection authorities

-and other relevant services, and appointed a guardian if unaccompanied or separated e) Ensure that information on the right to asylum or other forms of international protection are appropriately and effectively communicated, and accessible to all migrants, regardless of

-their migration status, in the context of mixed movements
+transit and destination, and, if unaccompanied or separated, are swiftly referred to child protection authorities and other relevant services as well as appointed a competent and impartial legal guardian, that family unity is protected, and that anyone legitimately claiming to be a child is treated as such unless otherwise determined through a multi-disciplinary, independent and child-sensitive age assessment

+e) Ensure that, in the context of mixed movements, relevant information on rights and obligations under national laws and procedures, including on entry and stay requirements, available forms of protection, as well as options for return and reintegration, is

+appropriately, timely and effectively communicated, and accessible

-OBJECTIVE 13: Use migration detention only as a last resort and work towards
+OBJECTIVE 13: Use immigration detention only as a measure of last resort and work towards

 alternatives

-27We commit to take a human rights-based approach to any detention of migrants, using detention

-as a last resort only and working to create alternatives.
-We further commit to ensure that any detention in the context of international migration is lawful, non-arbitrary, based on necessity, proportionality and individual assessments, and carried out by competent officials, irrespective of whether detention occurs at the moment of entry, in transit, or proceedings of return.
-In this regard, the following actions are instrumental:
+We commit to ensure that any detention in the context of international migration follows due process, is non-arbitrary, based on law, necessity, proportionality and individual assessments, is carried out by authorized officials, and for the shortest possible period of time, irrespective of whether detention occurs at the moment of entry, in transit, or proceedings of return, and regardless of the type of place where the detention occurs.
+We further commit to prioritize noncustodial alternatives to detention that are in line with international law, and to take a human

-16
+rights-based approach to any detention of migrants, using detention as a measure of last resort

+only.
+To realize this commitment, we will draw from the following actions:

-a) Use existing international and national human rights mechanisms to improve monitoring ofmigrant detention, ensuring that it is a measure of last resort, that human rights violations
+a) Use existing relevant human rights mechanisms to improve independent monitoring ofmigrant detention, ensuring that it is a measure of last resort, that human rights violations

-do not occur, and that States implement and expand alternatives to detention, including non-custodial measures b) Consolidate a comprehensive database that promotes alternatives to detention in the context of international migration, including by facilitating regular exchanges on successful practices among and between States and relevant stakeholders
+do not occur, and that States promote, implement and expand alternatives to detention, favouring non-custodial measures and community-based care arrangements, especially in the case of families and children

+b) Consolidate a comprehensive repository to disseminate best practices of human rightsbased alternatives to detention in the context of international migration, including by facilitating regular exchanges and the development of initiatives based on successful practices among States, and between States and relevant stakeholders

-c) Review legislation and policies as they relate to migrant detention by ensuring that decisions to detain have a lawful and legitimate purpose, are taken on an individual
+c) Review and revise relevant legislation, policies and practices related to immigration detention to ensure that migrants are not detained arbitrarily, that decisions to detain are based on law, are proportionate, have a legitimate purpose, and are taken on an individual

-basis, in full compliance with due process and procedural safeguards, and do not use
+basis, in full compliance with due process and procedural safeguards, and that immigration

-administrative detention as a deterrent or punishment to migrants
+detention is not promoted as a deterrent or used as a form of cruel, inhumane or degrading

+treatment to migrants, in accordance with international human rights law

+d) Provide access to justice for all migrants in countries of transit and destination that are or may be subject to detention, including by facilitating access to free or affordable legal advice and assistance of a qualified and independent lawyer, as well as access to information and the right to regular review of a detention order

+e) Ensure that all migrants in detention are informed about the reasons for their detention, in a language they understand, and facilitate the exercise of their rights, including to

-d) Ensure that detained foreign nationals are informed about their right to communicate withconsular and diplomatic missions, legal representatives and family members, in accordance with international law, and facilitate the exercise of such right
+communicate with the respective consular or diplomatic missions without delay, legal representatives and family members, in accordance with international law and due process guarantees

-e) Reduce the negative and potentially lasting effects of detention on migrants’ well-being and

-mental health by guaranteeing that it is for the shortest period of time, non-punitive, separate from criminals, and that, as a minimum, access to food, healthcare and adequate accommodation is granted
+f) Reduce the negative and potentially lasting effects of detention on migrants by guaranteeing due process and proportionality, that it is for the shortest period of time, safeguards physical and mental integrity, and that, as a minimum, access to food, basic healthcare, legal orientation and assistance, information and communication, as well as adequate accommodation is granted, in accordance with international human rights law